jetag/IROS_f1tenth/README.md

 ### Local planner and more race suggestions

 The local planner that I have added to this is a conventional Gap follow approach which triggers when the waypoint of the pure pursuit algorithm has an obstacle in a range less than it's lookahead.
+There is another approach which I implemented which was based on Time to Collision which can also be used to transition between the two states.
 You can easily modify anything in the `/scan_callback` function.

 There is another script which helps rebuild the pure pursuit packages without doing extra manual work.
 You can run the following command in a new terminal -
 ```